-VIBRANT PUBLIC SPACE TYPES - PARKLET Submitter Comment /erbatim Administration Comment Recommended Modification floor level, unless additional height is required due to the slope of the site and the proposal can be demonstrated to meet Design Objectives O4.2.1, O4.2.2, O4.2.7 and O4.2.8; alfresco blinds are not permitted; clear glazing is permitted to a maximum of 1200mm in height from the footpath finished floor level; and each side that does not directly abut the footpath is permitted to consist of a maximum of 25% visually permeable screening, for the sole purpose of supporting plant growth.
-These Design Requirements are based on the feedback received during initial community consultation and input from the Department Planning, Lands and Heritage.
-The provision of 25% enclosure is considered to be sufficient as it allows for plantings to establish and provides an element of weather protection if placed strategically.
+VIBRANT PUBLIC SPACE TYPES - PARKLET Submitter (Verbatim Comment Administration Comment Recommended Modification floor level, unless additional height is required due to the slope of and the proposal can be demonstrated to meet Design Objectives O4.2.2, O4.2.7 and O4.2.8; • alfresco blinds are not permitted; • clear glazing is permitted to a maximum of 1200mm in height from footpath finished floor level; and • each side that does not directly abut the footpath is permitted to c a maximum of 25% visually permeable screening, for the sole pur supporting plant growth.
+These Design Requirements are based on the feedback received duri community consultation and input from the Department Planning, Lan-Heritage.
+The provision of 25% enclosure is considered to be sufficien allows for plantings to establish and provides an element of weather pif placed strategically. on the consist of rpose of ing initial ids and int as it

-VIBRANT PUBLIC SPACE TYPES - PARKLET Submitter Comment Verbatim Administration Comment Recommended Modification QUESTION 12: Do you have any thoughts or comments about parklets?
+VIBRANT PUBLIC SPACE TYPES - PARKLET Submitter Comment Verbatim Administration Comment Recommended Modification QUESTION 12: Do you have any thoughts or comments about QUESTION 12: Do you have any thoughts or comments about parklets?
 Submitter 8 and 14.
 Submitter comment noted.
 No modification required.
 No. Submitter 9 and 10.
 Submitter support noted.
 No modification required.
 Full support.
 Submitter 11.
 Submitter support noted.
 No modification required.
 Looks good Gives character to the area boutique instead of franchise feel stools are not good for back support Submitter 12.
 Design Requirement D4.3.21 states that: Parklets and eatlets must have a No modification required.
 Sign needs to be higher spec anyone should be able to sit minimum of two vibrant public space signs installed.
 These are to be supplied and this should be clear. by the City and installed by the applicant prior to installation completion.
 The City supplying the signage would ensure that it is consistent across all spaces.
 The City would ensure that signage is of a high quality and all required information is available to the user.
 Submitter 13.
 Parking fees are not considered as part of the draft Policy.
 No modification required.
 There's no free parking. you shouldn't be paying to park in Leederville after 5pm.
 Submitter 15.
 Submitter support noted.
 No modification required.
 So cute and useful Submitter 17.
 For each vibrant public space type there are specified Applicant No modification required.
 Guidelines for parklets should be expanded to include waste Responsibilities which are reinforced in the vibrant public space agreement